Data Workflow Component

 7. Connect the output port (right) of the Get operator to the input port (left) of the third Console operator.

-Your completed Data Workflow looks like this:
+Your completed Data Workflow looks like the following:

 A static image displaying the completed Data Workflow configuration.